paultitze101/ISVEnterprise/README.md

 This author will be using a combination of [KSP 1.12.5](https://store.steampowered.com/app/220200/Kerbal_Space_Program/) with mods and imported custom made starship parts modelled in [Blender](https://www.blender.org/) to assist with visualisations (see [Part 1](https://www.linkedin.com/pulse/advanced-propulsion-literature-paul-titze-9a57c/) of the above article if you're not familiar with KSP) however a full Blender model will also be available for cinematic renders in this repo.
 Note that this author is also keeping a close eye on developments of [Kitten Space Agency](https://kittenspaceagency.wiki.gg/) which is the [spiritual successor to KSP2](https://www.youtube.com/watch?v=DO11l8wNQNg) with some of the original KSP developers working on this new space simulation game.
 More significantly KSA will also have interstellar travel.

 Early renders and progress reports will be added to this repo.
+This is an Open Source community based project so anyone is welcome to contribute.

+Cheers, Paul Titze.